zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 6. We required that the Spotted Owl reference sample had zero reads that supported the Barred Owl allele at a given variant site and >=10 reads in support of the Spotted Owl allele.
    * We examined the unfiltered allele depth (field AD) to make this determination.

+### 2) Site coverage calculation
+Calculate the average total coverage of a site and the standard deviation.
+We are using the filtered set of sites for calculation of the average coverage.

+Usage example:
+$ cat filtered_variants.vcf | ./dp_cov_script.sh
+meanDP = 129.19,stdevDP = 34.2783,number of sites = 5821431

+### 3) Exclude sites with excessive coverage
+We chose to exclude sites with coverage in excess of the mean + 5

 ### 2) Allele depth calculation
 Usage example:
 $ cat filtered_variants.vcf | ./AD_pct.sh >ad_pct.txt